YeabMoges/CNE310_Yeab/README.md

-# Project Title
+# Project Title and Description

-This project demonstrates one of the largest express way tolls in Ethiopia.
+I attempted to showcase one of Ethiopia's major expressway toll using fundamental Python programming.

 ## Getting Started